Frequently Asked Questions

 Your own attitude will also make a difference.
 If you go along determined to make the most of every session and be completely honest about yourself, it is more likely to work.
 If, as a result of what you learn about yourself, you are prepared to face your fears and risk making changes in your life, it is more likely to work.

-Following an assessment (1-3 sessions depending on the type of problem) your Psychologist will outline a individually tailored treatment plan which you will work on together over a number of sessions (see ‘How long does it take’).
+Following an assessment (1-3 sessions depending on the type of problem) your Therapist will outline an individually tailored treatment plan which you will work on together over a number of sessions (see ‘How long does it take’).
 The principle aim of CBT Counselling is to help you to become your own therapist so sessions focus on teaching you a range a psychological and practical techniques to help you overcome your problem which you will practice in between sessions.

-Arranging and Attending CBT Counselling
+Arranging And Attending CBT Counselling

 - Mild problems ( relatively recent onset) – 10-15 CBT Counselling sessions